nightwatchjs/nightwatch-docs/guide/mobile-app-testing/commands.md

 ### Recommended next steps

-Now that you understand selectors and commands, you can proceed towards understanding how assertions work with Nightwatch
+Now that you understand selectors and commands,you can proceed towards understanding how assertions work with Nightwatch

 [Assertions][3]